iOS 16 now available: Lock Screen customization, iMessage edit/undo send, much more

 iOS 16 is now available to the general public.
-After three months of beta testing, Apple has released its latest major update for iPhone users everywhere. iOS 16 packs a number of new features, including new edit and undo send features, a completely customizable Lock Screen, and much more.
-Head below for the full details.
+After three months of beta testing, Apple released its latest major update for iPhone users earlier this week. iOS 16 packs a number of new features, including new edit and undo send features, a completely customizable Lock Screen, and much more.

+Now that iOS 16 has been available for a few days, head below for a rundown of some of the best features you should be trying.

 Table of contents